asyarifm/supportwheeloffate/README.md

 Android 8.0 and above

 # Tools and Frameworks
-Android SDK
-Apriary
-Java 8
+Android SDK, Apriary, Java 8